 - Set aside one night to do most prep-work.
 If you prioritize your time and are okay with spending the money, many fresh ingredients come pre-washed, pre-cut, and sometimes even portioned out.
 Bags of pre-washed and cut veggies like lettuce, broccoli, mushrooms, brussel sprouts can save a ton of time but will cost more up front.
 The same goes for pre-cubed or cut meats.
 If you’d rather save the money and spend the time you can efficiently do all of your prep work in just one evening depending on how complicated the meals you’ve planned out are.
 We try to stick with soups/stews + carb (rice, pasta, bread, etc.) or a meat + veggie + carb.
 I prep all of the veggies first, then the meats.
 If I’m making a stew, I put the ingredients that need the most amount of cooking in a zipper bag, together – and just dump it into a slow cooker when it’s time to cook.
 Meats are prepped second – I’ll cube or cut up the meat and either add it to the slow cooker zipper bag or I’ll pre-marinate in a zipper bag for those meals that are “meat + veggie + carb.”

 - Use a slow cooker twice per week.
 There are about a billion recipes online for “easy slow cooker” recipes.
 Do you like cabbage rolls?
 There are a multitude of recipes for cabbage roll stews.
 Casseroles?
 There are as many as there are grains of sand on a beach.
 Pork roast?
 Beef Roast?
 Too many to count.
 Chicken or beef soups and stews?
 Thousands of them.
 And even if they lack flavor – which sometimes they do – it’s nothing that a little salt, herbs and spices, and some lemon or lime juice can’t fix.
+Our 8 quart Crock Pot Slow Cooker is the most frequently used counter top appliance – more than our toaster!
 And FYI – another time saving tip – if the recipe for stew or soup calls for searing beef or chicken chunk pieces, don’t bother.
 It isn’t necessary.
 Ground meats need to be seared so that they flake.

 I hope these tips help you in your endeavor to make eveningsa little easier – as a parting gift, here is a slow cooker recipe my family(including the kids) love.